teachaccess/accessibility-skills-hiring-toolkit/roles/instructional-designer.md

 - Knowledge of digital accessibility and disability inclusion
   - Who benefits from accessibility?
   - How would you define inclusive and/or universal design?
 Can you provide an example?
 (Does not need to be web related)
+  - How does inclusive and/or universal design relate to instructional practices?
   - What resources would you recommend to someone who wants to keep informed of the latest updates on accessibility and inclusive design?
 - Experience producing instructional resources that are in compliance with accessibility standards
   - How do you see accessibility fitting into your role in the organization?
+  - How does digital accessibility impact your instructional design process and choices?
-  - How do you incorporate accessibility into your day to day activities?
-(Email, document creation, when presenting content, etc.).
+  - How do you incorporate accessibility into the day to day content you produce - email, document creation, presentations, etc.)?

 ### Interview Committee